SAFETAG/SAFETAG/docs/audit_content.md

 Identifying user and local firewall rule-sets.
       * Data Storage (audit)
 Individual Device Encryption.
-        * Phishing, Malware, & Social Engineering
+      * Privilege Separation (Audit)
-This component focuses on assessing and educating organizational staff on how to prevent, identify, and respond to social engineering attempts.
+Are users using admin on their computers, or are they using another user and have to type in a password to get admin rights.
-          * Admin Rights (Audit)
+      * Social Engineering
-Are used using admin on their computers, or are they using another user and have to type in a password to get admin rights.
+This component focuses on assessing and educating organizational staff on how to prevent, identify, and respond to social engineering attempts (Phishing, information gathering, cons) that lead to Malware and handing over authentication tokens/information.
         * Personal information you should not give out (Handout) The personal information that organizational employees should keep private.
 (Handout & short activity)
     * Physical Assessment
 The physical assessment methodology is focused on how to mitigate against threats that occur because of the arrangement of digital assets in the physical world.